PhysicsUofRAUI/temperature-puck/readme.md

 Two versions will be created.
 One will be WiFi and the other will be LTE-M.

+Currently the two sections of code is for the Arduino MKR 1400 (gsm-arduino-code) and the Arduino MKR 1010 (wifi-arduino-code).
+Development will focus on creating an Android app and refining the prototype to work with it.

 # Project Constraints
 ## WiFi Versions
 ### Battery Life